 Taking a cooler box along with a variety of drinks in can also save you quite a bit of money.
 Kids get bored so if you pack small juice boxes in there then when the inevitable “I’m hungry, I’m thirsty” comes up, you can just get them something from the cooler box instead of stopping at the garages and paying three times the price for everything!

 An actual paper map that you can hold in your hands that does not require a power supply!
 Yes, I know we live in the digital age.
 These days you don’t even need a GPS in your car because your phone has a built-in map system that works just as well.

 However, we learnt a valuable lesson this last road trip where we ended up so far off the beaten track that the phone signal went completely.
-For about 40 kilometers on a dirt road with numerous little side roads coming off it we had no GPS from the phones at all.
-We weren’t too worried, but it would have been nice to have a good detailed map with us as back up!
+For about 40 kilometres on a dirt road with numerous little side roads coming off it, we had no GPS from the phones at all.
+We weren’t too worried, but it would have been nice to have a good detailed map with us as backup!
 Old school, but reliable!

 I think if we’d been on our own we wouldn’t have worried at all.
 When you have kids your sense of responsibility kicks in and I did stress a little so having a map would have been better for me, they had no idea!

 When we go on a road trip, I try to record everything we do.
 It’s nothing fancy, just the date, starting point, kilometers we do per day, temperatures, places we visit, animals we see, and always the money we spend.
 It’s good to keep track of things, especially if you have a budget set in advance.

 The kids especially love checking off the animals we see, and I usually file my handwritten notes in my ‘memories box’ when we get home, along with all the pamphlets we collect along the way.